 Hailmariam knows this program will impact her future because she has seen what this program did for past fellowship members.

 “Dr. Kian spoke and introduced the past fellowship members who spoke about how the program either drove them to pursue their passion and dream or changed their perception and took their dream in another direction,” she said.
 “I think that will happen this year too, since I know I will be exposed to different fields.
 I have already spoken to the public health team, the clinical health team, and others.
 This program will be an eye-opener to the many different career paths I can take.”

 Hailmariam’s interest and excitement in the program was the reaction that Dr. David Agus, founding director & CEO of the Ellison Institute, was hoping for when he introduced this program to LAUSD.

 “One of our missions was to get more kids interested in science and medicine, and the obvious way was through LAUSD.
 We wanted to help shape careers of the kids so they can become the next Steve Jobs or Jeff Bezos in the medical field,” Agus said, noting the difficult selection process.
 “It is hard because there are so many quality kids with fantastic grades and accomplishments, that the decision comes down to the essays they write to us.”

 The essays the kids write must include why they want to attend the program, with many students mentioning family members with cancer and others mentioning their passion for science, which made it very difficult for Angus and his team to decide on the participants.

-Angus expects the program to expand the number of kids starting next year as they still had Covid concerns and wanted a small number of high-quality students to start everything back up.
-Dr. Angus and Hailmariam encourage all schools to push for students to apply for the science program as they feel it would benefit them in achieving their goals.
+Agus expects the program to expand the number of kids starting next year as they still had Covid concerns and wanted a small number of high-quality students to start everything back up.
+Dr. Agus and Hailmariam encourage all schools to push for students to apply for the science program as they feel it would benefit them in achieving their goals.